 A set of 3 ethics and 12 principles guides the design of permaculture systems.

-Veganism seeks to avoid all forms of animal cruelty and exploitation.
+Veganism seeks to avoid animal cruelty and exploitation.

-It is the fastest growing movement of social justice worldwide and can greatly benefits not only the animals but also our health and the environment.
+It is the fastest growing movement of social justice worldwide and can greatly benefit not only the animals but also our health and the environment.